kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

              alt="Facebook logo">
 </figure>

 Facebook is one of the technology giants and is dominating the social media market with Facebook.com, Instagram, Messenger, and WhatsUp.
 The year 2018 wasn't the easiest one for Facebook since they were under a lot of regulatory and media pressure.
-However, Facebook financial results don't really show it and Facebook did really well in 2018.
+However, Facebook financials don't really show it and company did really well in 2018.
+Let me walk you throug its financial results.

 ## How Does Facebook Make Money: Key Highlights

 **Facebook is making money mainly from advertising which makes 99% of its revenue.** Facebook generated  $55.8bn (+37%) of annual revenues in 2018.
 Nearly all of it came from advertising and only "tiny" amount of $0.8bn (1% of total revenue) was from other sources.
 Other sources are net fees coming from Facebook Payments and also revenue from consumer hardware (Oculus and Portal). **Mobile advertising revenue represented approximately 92% of total advertising revenue in 2018.**

-**Summarized Income Statement for Facebook, Inc.**
+**Summarized Income Statement (P&L) for Facebook, Inc.**

 |(in millions $)				| 2016 	| 2017	| 2018 	| *2018 % Growth*|
 |-------------------------------|------:|------:|------:|------:|